 On March 29, 1994, at a house show in London, England’s infamous Royal Albert Hall, Men on a Mission became WWF Tag Team Champions.
 This occurred after the vast Mabel fell on Pierre of The Quebecers and stunned him.
 When the referee went to make his 3-count, Pierre did not kick out as was scripted.
 Two days later, to fix the error, The Quebecers regained the titles in Sheffield, England.

 Oscar expressed frustration at what he saw as the company’s lack of a significant push or long-term plans when Men on a Mission finally obtained the tag titles.
-I wondered if this showed a lack of confidence by management or if it was a case of not knowing what to do with a tag team that was supposed to be a flop and believed to fizzle out quickly.
+He wondered if this showed a lack of confidence by management or if it was a case of not knowing what to do with a tag team that was supposed to be a flop and believed to fizzle out quickly.

 "We didn’t spend enough time with the championships [two days in total], and our run could have been taken into a direction where we had more refined storylines, but just a whole bunch of different things happened.
 When M.O.M. turned heel and took me out of the equation, as the three-unit babyface, there was now nothing special about it anymore; two black wrestlers that were mean, nasty, and negative is all you had, and you could get that anywhere."